Zamiell/isaac-faq/Mod-Organization.md

 ### 3) Double Whammy

-Another problem with import a file for side-effects it that it's all or nothing.
-So an item that exposes functionality to other features isn't a very good fit for this model.
+Another problem with importing for side-effects it that it's all or nothing.
+So an item that exposes functionality to other features is not a very good fit for this model.

-For example, say that I'm writing code for item 2 and I want to handle the synergy with item 1:
+For example, say that we are writing code for item 2 and we want to handle the synergy with item 1:

 ```lua
 -- item1.lua